cklutzke/Vue-Dev/README.md

 # Vue-Dev
 A repository with the basic files for a Vue development project.

-Including files for using Vue with Bootstrap.
+Including files for using Bootstrap Vue.

+TODO: Display Hello World via a Bootstrap component.